htrajan/ht-drawsteel/Bestiary/War Dog Ground Commander.md

 | Keywords: Magic, Ranged | Type: Villain Action 2 |
 | Distance: Ranged 10     | Target: One enemy      |

 Effect: Each ally within 5 squares of the target can move up to their speed and make a [[Free Strike|free strike]] against the target.
-The target is then [[Frightened|frightened]] of the ground commander (INU ends).
+The target is then I3 [[Frightened|frightened]] of the ground commander (save ends).

 **Claim Them for the Body Banks**